-If your answer is a solid no, well then, a hearty fist-bump from me to you and I would sincerely love to hear what you’re doing that works.
-If, however, the answer is something approximating a yes, let’s have a hug.
+If your answer is a solid “No,” a hearty fist-bump from me to you and I would sincerely love to hear what you’re doing that works.
+If, however, the answer is something approximating a “Yes,” it’s ok.
 You are not alone.
 Not by a long shot.
 And listen: there is hope.
 Your team does not have to suck.

 Spoiler alert: there is no magical, 1-size-fits-all, formula.
 Teams, by their very nature, are dynamic and changing and full of a varied cast of professional and personal characters.
 But what we do know (from, like, actual research) is that there are best practices for teaming, and that they can be implemented with incredible results.
 It is totally possible to go from “My team sucks” to “My team rocks.”
 Or at the very least to “My team doesn’t make me question the future of the human race when I walk out of the room.”

-Brooke Unwin is my own personal teaming guru (and an all around stellar person, FYI).
-Our time together at a shared placement taught me so much about the science of teams, and helped me gel my anecdotal evidence from years of experience into more coherent, formalized practices that continue to guide my work today.
+My colleague, Brooke Unwin, is my own personal teaming guru.
+Our time together at a shared placement taught me about the science of teams, and helped me gel my anecdotal evidence from years of experience into more coherent, formalized practices that continue to guide my work today.
 So I asked Brooke to help me with this post, natch.
 Here are her 4 tips for how to get cracking on making your team suck less and rock more:

 Make time to discuss team norms.